 The church and churchyard are open throughout the year, and visitors are always welcome.
 It is kept open so that people are able to use the church as a place of private prayer.
 You will find in the church a votive candle stand and a board on which you may leave your intercessions.
 We hope that as you visit the church you will feel the presence of God and spend some time in prayer.
-On leaving the church you will see the Lych-Gate erected in memory of Canon H. T. Wood and his wife Lucy, which now accommodates a changing display of photographs of our church life.
+On leaving the church you will see the Lych-Gate erected in memory of of Canon H. T. Wood and his wife Lucy.

 Friends of Aldbury Church is a registered charity formed in 1978 to help preserve the church of St John the Baptist in Aldbury for future generations.
 The charity uses its funds to help maintain the church building and the churchyard.
 Donations are very welcome.
 Visit tthe website for a link to the JustGiving page.